Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: Stochastic Molecular Reaction Queueing Network

-Thus, the elongation rate in (\ref{eq:elongation_rate}) is modeled as the product of two terms: the rate of type $i$ NTP-Mg complex associated with the ternary complex of T7 RNAP, DNA, and RNA, which is influenced by the concentration of $[i]_t$, and a term that takes into account the competition among other substrate NTP-Mg complexes.
+Thus, the elongation rate in Equation~(\ref{eq:elongation_rate}) is modeled as the product of two terms: a) the rate of type $i$-th NTP-Mg complex associated with the ternary complex of T7 RNAP, DNA, and RNA, which is influenced by the concentration of $[i]_t$; and b) a term that takes into account the competition among other substrate NTP-Mg complexes.
 The latter term is given by the product of inverse MM constants ($K_{I,q}$) and the concentration of the competing NTP-Mg complexes, $[q]_t$.
 The parameter $V_{max,i}$ represents the maximum possible elongation rate, while $K_{M,i}$ is the concentration of the NTP-Mg complex that allows for half of the maximum elongation rate to be achieved.

 \item[(4)] \textbf{Termination:} In the termination stage, the T7 RNAP enymze reaches to the end of the DNA template, signifying the successful completion of the transcription process.
-At this point, the T7 RNAP enzyme dissociates from the DNA template, and both are released at a rate denoted by $\lambda^n(\pmb{s}_t)$,
+Then, the T7 RNAP enzyme dissociates from the DNA template, and both are released at a rate denoted by $\lambda^n(\pmb{s}_t)$,

 A full-length RNA transcript with the desired length $J$ is synthesized and released, making it available for downstream applications or analyses.
-This termination rate in (\ref{eq:termination_rate}) is influenced by various factors including the concentration of enzyme ($E$), DNA template ($D$), and mRNA ($M_J$), which are all present in the ternary transcription complex.
-This regulation model contains two parameters: $V_{max,n}$ and $K_{M,J}$. $V_{max,n}$ represents the maximum possible rate of termination, while $K_{M,J}$ is the concentration of the ternary complex that allows for half of the maximum termination rate to be achieved.
-The equation (\ref{eq:termination_rate}) is structured to exhibit an increasing termination rate as the concentration of the ternary transcription complex rises.
+This termination rate in (\ref{eq:termination_rate}) is influenced by factors including the concentration of enzyme ($E$), DNA template ($D$), and mRNA ($M_J$), which are all present in the ternary transcription complex.
+This regulation model contains two parameters: $V_{max,n}$ and $K_{M,J}$, where $V_{max,n}$ represents the maximum possible rate of termination and $K_{M,J}$ represents the concentration of the ternary complex that allows for half of the maximum termination rate to be achieved.
+Equation (\ref{eq:termination_rate}) is structured to exhibit an increasing termination rate as the concentration of the ternary transcription complex rises.
 However, there is a saturation point beyond which the termination rate remains at its maximum level.

 \item[(5)] \textbf{Degradation:} During the IVT process, the synthesized full-length RNA product inevitably undergoes degradation at a rate $\lambda^d(\pmb{s}_t)$.
 We model the degradation rate $\lambda^d(\pmb{s}_t)$ of RNA at time $t$ as follows: